shuklkj/BMI-prediction-using-VGG-Face/README.md

 The model's performance can be assessed visually by the plotted graph showing actual versus predicted BMIs and quantitatively using the printed evaluation metrics.

+## BMI Prediction App with Streamlit

+A simple web-based application that predicts BMI (Body Mass Index) using facial images.
+The app offers two modes: capturing real-time images via a camera or uploading an existing image.

+### Features:

+1. Real-time Camera Capture: Allows users to capture their face using a camera in real time, automatically detects the face, and displays the predicted BMI on the frame.
+2. Upload Image: Users can upload an existing facial image to get a BMI prediction.

+### Setup and Installation:

+#### Prerequisites:
+1. Python 3.x
+2. pip

+#### Dependencies:
+1. cv2 (OpenCV)
+2. numpy
+3. streamlit
+4. mtcnn
+5. tensorflow

+### How to Use:

+1. Launch the Streamlit app.
+2. On the sidebar, choose the desired option:
+  1. Capture from Camera: Click on this option to capture a real-time video feed.
+The app will detect your face and display the predicted BMI value in real-time.
+  2. Upload Image: Use this option to upload a facial image.
+Upon uploading, the app will display the predicted BMI.
+  3. For real-time capture, press 'q' to stop the camera feed.